 The inherent security advantage in cloud-based UC

-Partnering with a cloud UC provider shifts the burden of communications away from you — an essential first step.
-By following a few more important directives, you can ensure that your organization is optimally covered.
+Partnering with a cloud UC provider shifts the burden of communications away from you, and by following a few more important directives, you can ensure that your organization is optimally covered.

 Enabling HIPAA Compliance

 Select a cloud UC provider with the capabilities to partner with you in a Business Associates Agreement.
-Top providers bring a variety of mechanisms that enable HIPAA compliance – including encryption, authentication and the creation of secure environments for transmission and storage of PHI (Protected Health Information).
+Top providers bring a variety of mechanisms that enable HIPAA compliance – including encryption, authentication and the creation of secure environments for transmission and storage of Protected Health Information (PHI).

 Look for a proactive UC provider